List of songs recorded by Mylène Farmer

-This is a comprehensive list of songs by French-Canadian singer-songwriter Mylène Farmer, in alphabetical order.
+This is a comprehensive list of songs by Canadian singer-songwriter Mylène Farmer, in alphabetical order.
 It contains only songs that were officially released from 1984, whatever they were recorded in studio or live version.
 Songs are listed as having been released only on the first format on which they featured, whatever it was an album or a single (when they appeared as B-sides of another song).
 As of 2015, the singer has recorded a total of 138 songs, including two instrumentals, eight covers, eight duets, three English versions of songs previously recorded in French, five B-sides, two hidden tracks and two soundtracks.